History of The Marine Firemen's Union

 In 1948, a West Coast strike took place.
 The MFOW, MC&S, and ILWU again hit the bricks.
 The MFOW reached an agreement on economic issues but stumbled on hiring and contract language.
 Ship owners had little incentive to resolve differences with offshore unions until they resolved their differences with the ILWU.
 They agreed to meet and resolve the hiring issue if the MFOW would work under a negotiated contract, even if the MC&S and ILWU had not settled.
 The MFOW flatly responded that it would not pledge to go through any picket line manned by longshoremen.
 The strike dragged on for four months but was finally resolved at the end of the year.

 Establishing the SIU-Pacific District

 In October 1954, the MFOW, SUP, and a number of Marine Cooks and Stewards joined to form a three-union combine under the banner of the "SIU Pacific District" and petitioned the NLRB for a single bargaining unit election for all unlicensed seamen on ships represented by the Pacific Maritime Association.
-In April 1955 the one unit vote was held with the SIU Pacific District, comprising the Sailors' Union of the Pacific (SUP), the Marine Firemen's Union (MFOW), and the AFL Marine Cooks and Stewards Union, competing with the ILWU and the National Union of Marine Cooks and Stewards on the ballot.
+In April 1955 the one unit vote was held with the SIU Pacific District, comprising the Sailors' Union of the Pacific, the Marine Firemen's Union, and the AFL Marine Cooks and Stewards Union, competing with the ILWU and the National Union of Marine Cooks and Stewards on the ballot.
 The final vote was SIU Pacific District 3931; ILWU 1064; neither 327.
 The Pacific District was established as a bargaining agent for all three departments, but retained the three-union structure.

 The 1962 Strike